monicahq/monica/readme.md

 simplify the maintenance on the long run.
 * It's better to move forward fast by shipping good features, than waiting for months and ship a perfect feature.
+* Our product philosophy is simple.
+Things do not have to be perfect.
+They just need to be shipped.
+As long as it works and aligns with the vision, you should ship as soon as possible.
+Even if it's ugly, or very small, that does not matter.

 ### How the community can help